Pets of the Week | Valley News

 Special: All cats/kittens, pit bulls and Chihuahua adoptions are just $5 (spay/neuter fees, if applicable, are additional).
 Dog & cat adoption fees include a microchip, basic shelter vaccines (excluding rabies), and a free vet check.

+Hi, my name is Elza.
+I’m a 4-year-old spayed, female poodle mix.
+I am a very cuddly girl.
+I enjoy sitting in a lap and just relaxing.
+I am good with dogs and kids.
+I would make an amazing pet.
+I am all ready to go home with you!
+Intake Number: 280476

-Hi, my name is Starlight.
-I am a 2-year-old female calico cat.
-I am an extremely affectionate girl.
-I get alone with cats and am litter-box trained.
+Hi, my name is Anani.
+I am a 8-year-old spayed orange and white cat.
+I am a very sweet girl.
+I get alone with kids, dogs and cats.
+I am litter-box trained and get along with cats.
 I can’t wait to find my “fur” ever home.
-I will need to be fixed before I can go home with you!
-Intake Number: 326560
+I am already to go!
+Intake Number: 259539

-Hi, my name is Benny.
-I’m a 9-year-old neutered, male tan and Chihuahua.
-I am a very loving boy.
-I am a little older but still love to play but can also snuggle up with you and watch TV.
-I am good with other dogs and would make an amazing pet.
-I am all ready to go home with you!
-Intake Number: 323336

 Website: www.animalfriendsofthevalleys.com